 16-ounce container of filo dough sheets (do not open until the recipe tells you to)

 1 to 3 teaspoons rosewater (to taste) *

 1/2 cup + 2 tablespoons finely chopped pistachios

 3 tablespoons crumbled edible dried rose petals (optional) **

-- Cut through the same lines you made before baking and serve.
+Cut through the same lines you made before baking and serve.
+Store in the refrigerator for up to 1 week or the freezer for up to 3 months.

 * You can find rosewater at Middle Eastern or Indian markets.
 You can also find it online (just make sure you find an edible one, rather than a cosmetic one).
 Different varieties vary in strength, so you should taste as you go.

 ** Dried edible rose petals can be found in most tea or spice shops, or online.
 Most of the rose flavor in this recipe comes from the rose water, but if you leave these out, just add a touch more rosewater to compensate.

 Note: If you have any leftover baklawa, you can freeze it and turn it into baklawa frozen yogurt.
 In the frozen yogurt recipe, add about a teaspoon of rosewater to the yogurt and substitute cinnamon for half of the cardamom.